powerapi-ng/powerapi-ng.github.io/docs/reference/sensors/hwpc-sensor.md

 Here is a sample to deploy the latest image version available.
 === "Docker"

-    ```bash
+    ```sh
     docker pull powerapi/hwpc-sensor:latest
     ```

 ## Usage

-An HWPC Sensor instance needs several parameteres to be configured in order to be used.
+An HWPC Sensor instance needs several parameters to be configured in order to be used.
 The following tabs gives a complete overview of available parameters, along with their default values and description.

 ### Global parameters